 - 4. Individual loans should not be split between categories.
 This means, where only part of a loan has become overdue, the total loan outstanding should be considered as overdue and classified under the most appropriate category. - 5.
 Although references are made to "loans" in this guideline, the classification criteria are also applicable to exposures arising from: - balances due from banks; - investment debt securities: - acceptances and bills of exchange held; and - credit commitments and contingent liabilities. - 6.
 Debt securities include certificates of deposit, floating rate notes, commercial paper and other negotiable debt instruments.
 These securities carry credit risk and should be included in the institution's loan classification system.
 A decline in the market value of a security simply due to interest rate fluctuations is not a basis for adverse classification.
-Classification of investment (long-term investment/held-to-maturity) debt securities is based on credit risk.
-Securities held for trading purposes are not required to be included in the loan classification system.
+Classification of investment debt securities is based on credit risk.
+However, debt securities which are measured at fair value through profit or loss under HKAS 39 or equivalent accounting standards are not required to be included in the loan classification system.